 NYUC meet at Riverside Drive and W122nd Street

 Meetings take place on the first Sunday and third Saturday of each month year round, from 1:00pm until about 4:30 or 5:00.Check our Calendar for exact meeting dates and other unicycling related events.
 You can add our club calendar to your own Google Calendar.
-Just add email@example.com.
+Just add firstname.lastname@example.org.
 Our meeting place is located in Manhattan's Upper West Side in quiet Morningside Heights.
 Located on Riverside Drive and nestled in the northern end of Riverside Park, Grant's Tomb park is surrounded by trees, playgrounds, and quiet streets.
-There is a beautiful view of the Hudson River to the west, and Riverside Church and The Cathedral of St. John The Divine to the east.
-A few blocks to the south is Columbia University.
+There is a beautiful view of the Hudson River to the west, and Riverside Church to the southeast.
+A few blocks to the southeast is Columbia University.
 There is ample free parking and nearby rest rooms.
 Good food is a short unicycle ride away.
 Or you can just wait for the ice cream truck to arrive.
-There is a large open area in front of the tomb, which has a great riding surface and is never crowded.
+We are allowed to ride in the area that is just south of the large open area in front of the tomb.
+The large area that is immediately in front to the tomb is controlled by the National Park Service and is off limits to unicycling.
+However, the area just south of the steps leading from the sidewalks that we ride in is within the jurisdiction of the NYC Parks Department.
+It is a great riding surface and is never crowded.
 Meeting attendees are encouraged to become a member of the Unicycle Society of America (USA).
 NYUC members that intend to attend multiple meetings within any calendar year should absolutely join USA in support of our permit to meet at Grant’s Tomb.
 Check the USA membership page for details on becoming a member.

 Directions:By Subway: Take the IRT number 1 local train (Red line) to 116th Street and Broadway station.
 (View Subway Map) ride near the front of the train.
 If you decide to take the IRT uptown express number 2 or 3 train from midtown, you must transfer to the uptown number 1 Broadway local at 96th Street for local service to the 116th Street train station on Broadway.
 Upon exiting the gate turn left and take the west side staircase to up to the street.
 Ride your unicycle north on Broadway turn left on W120th Street also called Reinhold Niebuhr Place.
 When you get to Riverside Drive turn right.
 Grant's Tomb will be in front of you on the opposite side of the street just one block further north.
 These directions help you avoid climbing significant hills.
 If you happen to get off the train at 125th street you will have travle south navigating some challenging hills to W122nd Street also called Seminary Row, turn right and travel west two blocks up a steeper hill to Riverside Drive.
 By Bus: Take the M-104, M-4 bus to W120th Street and Broadway travel north to W122nd Street, turn left, tow blocks to Riverside Drive.
 Or, take the M-5 bus to W122nd Street and Riverside Drive.
 By Car: Take the Henry Hudson Parkway to exit 12 (125th Street) go west to Broadway make right turn onto Broadway going south to w122nd Street, make another right travel east two blocks to Riverside Drive.
 If you are traveling from the east side of Manhattan from the vicinity of the Robert F. Kennedy bridge of the FDR drive, take 125th Street east to Broadway.
 Turn left onto Broadway go south to W122nd street turn right on W122nd Street , travel two blocks east to Riverside Drive.
 Ample street parking is available on Riverside Drive around Grant's Tomb.
 The tomb is between the northbound and southbound lanes of Riverside Drive.
 You can actually circle Grant's Tomb on Riverside Drive.
 Parking is available on both sides.
 Grant's Tomb is open for visitors all year round during the time that our meetings take place.
 For more information regarding hours and contact information visit the official National Park Service Website.
 National Park Service For more extensive information about the history of Grant's Tomb including a link to a video tour of the memorial check out the Grant's Tomb links located on our Resources page We hope to see you there at our next meeting!